 - Critical emails only: For each type of email, you can select the checkbox to receive critical emails only.
 With this option, Privileged Identity Management continues to send emails to the specified recipients only when the email requires immediate action.
 For example, emails that ask users to extend their role assignment aren't triggered.
 Emails that require admins to approve an extension request are triggered.

 One event in Privileged Identity Management can generate email notifications to multiple recipients – assignees, approvers, or administrators.
 The maximum number of notifications sent per one event is 1000.
 If the number of recipients exceeds 1000 – only the first 1000 recipients will receive an email notification.
 This does not prevent other assignees, administrators, or approvers from using their permissions in Microsoft Entra ID and Privileged Identity Management.

 Manage role settings by using Microsoft Graph

 To manage settings for Microsoft Entra roles by using PIM APIs in Microsoft Graph, use the unifiedRoleManagementPolicy resource type and related methods.

 In Microsoft Graph, role settings are referred to as rules.
 They're assigned to Microsoft Entra roles through container policies.
 Each Microsoft Entra role is assigned a specific policy object.
 You can retrieve all policies that are scoped to Microsoft Entra roles.
 For each policy, you can retrieve the associated collection of rules by using an

 $expand query parameter.
 The syntax for the request is as follows:

 GET https://graph.microsoft.com/v1.0/policies/roleManagementPolicies?$filter=scopeId eq '/' and scopeType eq 'DirectoryRole'&$expand=rules

-For more information about managing role settings through PIM APIs in Microsoft Graph, see Role settings and PIM.
-For examples of updating rules, see Update rules in PIM using Microsoft Graph.
+For more information about how to manage role settings through PIM APIs in Microsoft Graph, see Role settings and PIM.
+For examples of how to update rules, see Update rules in PIM by using Microsoft Graph.